 Pellet and wood are often used as the main fuel for most grills.
 The conventional grills use wood and other fuels such as the pellet and charcoal were developed further on.

-Some grills support wood or pellets as fuel but they also use other forms such as electricity and gas as their fuels.
+Some grills support wood or pellets as fuel but they also use other forms such as electricity and propane gas as their fuels.
 The pellets and woods are sometimes used for other purposes.

 So if you are trying to purchase a smoker that will really “smoke” your food, you should consider going for the ones that use wood or pellets as the main source of fuel.